charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "It used to be just for tech bros," Imani explains, scrolling through a spreadsheet she’s built.
 "But look at this.
 The tools we used at the office?
 The ones that replaced us?
 We can use them too."

+Maya hesitates.
+She thinks about the conversation she had with her brother, Jaylen, last night.

+"It's a double-edged sword, May," Jaylen had said, his face illuminated by the glow of his gaming rig on FaceTime.
+He pulled up a Reddit thread.
+"Look at this.
+People are terrified.
+Companies are plugging these models into everything—power grids, banking, defense—without any real security.
+It’s the Wild West.
+Some people think we’re building Skynet.
+That the AI will wake up and decide humans are just inefficiencies to be deleted."

+He scrolled down.
+"But then look at this guy.
+He’s making $50k a month generating lo-fi hip hop beats with AI.
+This girl?
+She’s running a drop-shipping empire with zero inventory, just using bots to spot trends.
+The system is collapsing, yeah.
+But while it burns, some people are grilling steaks."

+"So what do I do?"
+Maya had asked.
+"Be scared or be greedy?"

+Jaylen laughed.
+"You got loans, sis.
+You don't have the luxury of being scared of the Terminator.
+You need to get paid before the robots take over."

+Maya looks back at Imani’s spreadsheet.
+She remembers Jaylen’s words. *You don't have the luxury of being scared.*

 "I don't know, Imani," Maya says, sipping her tea.
 "I'm not a tech wizard like Jaylen.
 I wouldn't know the first thing about setting up AI to run a business."

 "You don't need to be a wizard," Imani says, leaning forward.
 "Me and David have been deep-diving on this.
 It's plug-and-play now.
 The AI writes the code.
 The AI handles the logistics.
 You just need the vision."
 She pauses.
 "You used to talk about your dream gig, remember?
 Before the student loans hit.
 What was it?"